For questions on promised legislation, 28 Deputies have indicated.

 We are approaching the third anniversary of the formation of the current Dáil.
 Under the programme for Government, with the aim of minimising the cost of insurance there have been insurance reports and the insurance working group.
 Is the Tánaiste aware of a cartel-style operation that is currently operating among insurance companies, whereby insurance companies and brokers refuse to give a direct quote to persons seeking to shop around for insurance once that quote has been given to one broker?
 Further, the treatment of notification of accidents, regardless of whether a claim is imminent, is experiencing a 50% premium addition for a two-year period regardless of whether the claim is made after an accident is reported.

-I call on the Tánaiste and the Minister with responsibility to insist that, particularly in the latter case, that any premium top-up is refunded once no claim is been made on an accident.
+I call on the Tánaiste and the Minister with responsibility to insist, particularly in the latter case, that any premium top-up is refunded once no claim is made on an accident.

 The cost of insurance, in particular that of public liability, is crippling business the length and breadth of the country.
 One of the key recommendations of Mr. Justice Kearns' report requires the passage of the Judicial Council Bill 2017 but it has yet to be brought into the Seanad.
 The reason it has not been brought to the Seanad is due to the time that has been spent on the Judicial Appointments Commission Bill 2017.
 Will the Government prioritise the former Bill to help long-suffering businesses, as opposed to helping the long-suffering Minister for Transport, Tourism and Sport, Deputy Ross, who has a personal crusade in respect of the latter Bill?